 Both methods of “learning” help establish the strength or prevalence of patterns or trends among inputs, and unsupervised learning also helps users discover such insights.

-How can machine learning impact enrollment and retention?
+How can machine learning impact enrolment and retention?

 Likely in the next decade, machine learning will become an integral part of practically all everyday operations dealing with data inputs.
 Machine learning applications leverage data sort of like how a cutting-edge car engine enables a car to travel greater distances at greater speeds on the same amount of fuel—it saves manual programming time and some of the manual labor of crunching analytical meaning.

-Here are some of the ways machine learning could begin to improve enrollment and retention operations:
+Here are some of the ways machine learning could begin to improve enrolment and retention operations:

 Student retention modeling